rpopov/airbyte-python-cdk/docs/CONTRIBUTING.md

 Here are some tips to get started using the project dependencies and development tools:

 1. Clone the CDK repo.
 If you will be testing connectors, you should clone the CDK into the same parent directory as `airbytehq/airbyte`, which contains the connector definitions.
-2. Make sure your Python version is 3.10 or 3.11
+2. Make sure your Python version is 3.11

 Fedora 41: